TomArrow/Google-Analytics-Top-Content-Widget/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Widget and shortcode to display top content according to Google Analytics. ("Google Analytics by Yoast" plugin required)
+Widget and shortcode to display top content according to Google Analytics.
+This version is modified to sort by bounce rate. ("Google Analytics by Yoast" plugin required)

 ## Description ##